 - 2.1.
 The will provides no guidance as to how the investments of the Estate of H E Le Seelleur Fund should be carried out therefore in line with article 25 of the Public Finances (Jersey) Law 2019 the Minister has development an investment strategy for the Fund. - 2.2.
 The investment strategy has a blend of returns coming from income producing and growth assets and is designed to meet the Estate of H E Le Seelleur Fund's objectives.
 The income producing assets should allow the Fund to meet its on-going cash flow requirements, while the growth assets will help the produce a long term real return.
 All the asset classes have been given a range of investable limits. - 2.3.
-Therefore the Minister has set a strategic aim of investing 65% in growth assets (Jersey property and equities) designed to produce long term returns and 35% in stabilising assets (bonds, alternatives and cash) designed to provide stability and income, as detailed below:-
+Therefore the Minister has set a strategic aim of investing 70% in growth assets (Jersey property and equities) designed to produce long term returns and 30% in stabilising assets (bonds, alternatives and cash) designed to provide stability and income, as detailed below:-

 Strategic Aim % Range %

-Growth Assets 65 55 - 75
+Growth Assets 70 60-80

-Stabilising Assets 35 25 - 45
+Stabilising Assets 30 20-40

-Bonds 27
+Bonds 28

-Alternatives (non-property) 5

-Cash 3
+Cash 2